rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240315_New York Times Podcasts.md

 *  invaded Ukraine two years ago.
 *  The war was expected to carry a steep cost for Vladimir Putin.
 *  But as my colleague Valerie Hopkins explains, the opposite has happened.
-*  Today, Valerie travels around Russia to understand how Putin has done it and how long that can
+*  Today, Valerie travels around Russia to understand how Putin has done it, and how long that can last.
-*  last.
 *  It's Friday, March 15th.
 *  So Valerie, the presidential elections in Russia are starting today.
 *  And it's the first one since the beginning of the invasion of Ukraine two years ago.
 *  And back then, you know, there was this idea that the war could potentially become ruinous
 *  for Vladimir Putin, both politically and economically.
 *  And here we are with Putin running for reelection two years later.
-*  So we come to you as our on the ground Russia expert to talk about where we are in the arc
+*  So we come to you as our on-the-ground Russia expert to talk about where we are in the arc
 *  of President Putin's power.
 *  Well, Sabrina, these elections are set to run Friday to Sunday.
 *  29 regions are voting online, and some of them have already started.
 *  And it's a big event for Putin, but you and I both know very well that elections aren't
 *  best measure of the people's choice in Russia.
 *  Putin is running once again without any real genuine competition.
-*  Some of my friends in Moscow actually just refer to it as the voting, the voting, because
+*  Some of my friends in Moscow actually just refer to it as the voting.
+*  The voting.
-*  it's not really an election.
+*  Because it's not really an election.
 *  People are going to vote, but it's not truly a choice.
 *  Exactly.
-*  Putin is expected to just glide to another six year term, his fifth, and that puts him
+*  Putin is expected to just glide to another six-year term, his fifth, and that puts him
-*  on a path to becoming the longest serving leader in Russia since the Russian Revolution
+*  on a path to becoming the longest-serving leader in Russia since the Russian Revolution
 *  more than 100 years ago.
 *  Incredible.
 *  And what's so remarkable is that this isn't just a story about an autocrat extending his
 *  reign.
-*  This is a leader with pretty sky high polling numbers right now and seemingly broad support.
+*  This is a leader with pretty sky-high polling numbers right now and seemingly broad support.
 *  So tell me about that.
 *  What is that support?
 *  I mean, Sabrina, you and I both know that opinion polls are to be taken with a grain
 *  of salt in Russia, especially in a time when repression has become very intense and is
 *  only getting stronger by the month.
 *  But you know, polls conducted by independent pollsters like the Levada Center, which use
-*  focus groups and really big sample sizes, show that Putin's approval rating is at 86%.
+*  focus groups and really big sample sizes, show that Putin's approval rating is at 86
+*  percent.
 *  Wow.
-*  The highest in nearly a decade.
+*  In nearly a decade.
-*  86%.
+*  86 percent.
 *  Yeah.
 *  And even the more general question, is Russia going in the right direction?
 *  That answer has really shocked me.
-*  It's 75%.
+*  It's 75 percent.
 *  Right now, it's the highest it's ever been since a pollster started asking the question
 *  in 1996.
 *  That is incredible.
 *  I mean, the highest number since the beginning of polling, basically.
 *  Yes.
-*  So for me, that's really so incongruous because remember, you and I were on the ground in
+*  And you know, for me, that's really so incongruous because remember, you and I were on the ground
-*  Ukraine when the war started and Russia began being deluged with Western sanctions.
+*  in Ukraine when the war started and Russia began being deluged with Western sanctions.
 *  You know, one company after another announced they were pulling out.
-*  And then slowly, it became clear that this war was going to last much longer and be far
+*  And then slowly it became clear that this war was going to last much longer and be far
 *  more deadly than anyone originally expected.
 *  I think including Mr. Putin himself.
 *  And it seemed like Russia's future was a massive question mark.